 Here’s how to get the LFO signal to Ableton Live’s Analog synthesizer.
 As you will see, we have to find the LFO parameter in each section of the synthesizer, and add the amount of signal that you want to enter.
 Note that you have two LFOs, each one affecting its corresponding oscillator:

 Logic Pro X

 On the Logic Pro X ES2, instead, you have to go to the routing section and adjust the Target (the affected parameter), the Via (the control that allows you to adjust the amount of signal), and the Source (the signal influencing the Target).
 The ES2 also has two LFOs, the first polyphonic and the second monophonic:

 In an analog synthesizer, such as the Minimoog Voyager, you will see that visually it is very easy to understand.
+If you want to discover the sonic possibilities with the powerful Moog 37, you can’t miss this free masterclass chapter.
 On the Via buses – the Mod.
 Wheel (the one that allows you to control the amount of LFO with the modulation wheel to the left of the keyboard) and the Pedal / on (allows you to control the amount of LFO with a pedal) – you can see that first it makes you choose the Source (LFO source) and below the Destination (the parameter that will be influenced by your LFO source):

 LFO Basic Parameters

 The LFO generator is normally a periodic wave oscillator that repeats itself based on its ratio, such as a Sine , Triangular, Sawtooth, or Rectangular wave.

 But also, the LFO sections will include random generators that are not periodic such as noise or side chain inputs that allow an external audio input to act as a modulation source.